 - Fixed bug #1264580: pt-mysql-summary was incorrectly parsing key/value pairs in the wsrep_provider_options option, which resulted in incomplete

-information. - Fixed bug #1318985: pt-stalk is now using
+my.cnfinformation. - Fixed bug #1318985: pt-stalk is now using

-when executing queries for locks and transactions.
-Previously this could lead to situations where most of the queries that were waiting on query cache mutex were the pt-stalk queries (INNODB_TRX
+SQL_NO_CACHEwhen executing queries for locks and transactions.
+Previously this could lead to situations where most of the queries that were waiting on query cache mutex were the pt-stalk queries (INNODB_TRX). - Fixed bug #1348679: When using

-option to enter the password for pt-stalk it would ask user to re-enter the password every time tool connects to the server to retrieve the information.
-New option--ask-pass
+-- -poption to enter the password for pt-stalk it would ask user to re-enter the password every time tool connects to the server to retrieve the information.
+New option--ask-passhas been introduced that can be used to specify the password only once. - Fixed bug #1368379: A parsing error caused pt-summary ( specifically the

-module) to choke on the “Memory Device” parameter named “Configured Clock Speed” when using dmidecode to report memory slot information.
+report_system_infomodule) to choke on the “Memory Device” parameter named “Configured Clock Speed” when using dmidecode to report memory slot information.

 Details of the release can be found in the release notes and the 2.2.11 milestone at Launchpad.
 Bugs can be reported on the Percona Toolkit launchpad bug tracker.